ayush-usf/Kaggle-Airline-Data-Analysis/motivation.md

 Any minor or major flight delay or cancellation results in loss of thousands to millions of dollars in revenues annually for both Airports as well as Airlines.

-Thus for my project, I chose the [Kaggle dataset](https://www.kaggle.com) that provided data points for the Delays and Cancellations for the time period of 2009 through 2018.
+Thus for my project, I chose the <a href="https://www.kaggle.com/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018">Kaggle dataset</a>
+that provided data points for the Delays and Cancellations for the time period of 2009 through 2018.
 As this dataset is very recent, one could get a real picture of a very recent period.